vishav7982/Basic-FoodStore-App/README.md

 I just created this to implemenyt CRUD operations on a FoodStore Database.

 And yes i used mongodemon so that i dont have to restart my server over and over again after changes .

+plus I haven't uploaded node modules directory because i was unable to upload it